U.S. Debt Default Clock

 Mandatory Spending

-Congress should scale back programmatic "mandatory spending."
+Congress should scale back programmatic mandatory spending and eventually phase it out.

 Review Committee